heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/index.md

 ## Need Help?

-There are several ways for you to get some support:
+There are several ways for you to get some help with your prototypes:

 1. We have trained a Custom GPT for you that will help you with specific questions, especially reagarding your python-code: [dtiGPT](https://chatgpt.com){: .btn}